fubhy/graphql-drupal/doc/mutations/validations.md

 }
 ```

-And that's it if we now call this mutation for example as an anonymous user (if we set aribtrary queries enabled in the permissions for the module) we should get an error :
+And that's it if we now call this mutation for example as an anonymous user (if we set arbitrary queries enabled in the permissions for the module) we should get an error :

 ```json
 {